Mass psychogenic illness: In factories

-MPI outbreaks occurred in factories following the industrial revolution in England, France, Germany, Italy and Russia as well as the United States and Singapore.
+MPI outbreaks occurred in factories following the industrial revolution (1760–1840) in England, France, Germany, Italy, Russia, the United States and Singapore.

 W. H. Phoon, Ministry of Labour in Singapore, gives a case study of six outbreaks of MPI in Singapore factories between 1973 and 1978.
 They were characterized by (1) hysterical seizures of screaming and general violence, wherein tranquilizers were ineffective (2) trance states, where a worker would claim to be speaking under the influence of a spirit or jinn and (3) frightened spells: some workers complained of unprecedented fear, or of being cold, numb, or dizzy.
 Outbreaks would subside in about a week.
 Often a bomoh (medicine man) would be called in to do a ritual exorcism.
 This technique was not effective and sometimes seemed to exacerbate the MPI outbreak.
 Females and Malay people were affected disproportionately.

 Especially notable is the "June Bug" outbreak: In June 1962, a peak month in factory production, 62 workers at a dressmaking factory in a textile town in the Southern United States experienced symptoms including severe nausea and breaking out on the skin.
 Most outbreaks occurred during the first shift, where four fifths of the workers were female.
-Of 62 total outbreaks, 59 were women, some of whom believed they were bitten by bugs from a fabric shipment, so entomologists and others were called in to discover the pathogen, but none was found.
-Kerchoff coordinated the interview of affected and unaffected workers at the factory and summarizes his findings:
+Of 62 total outbreaks, 59 were women, some of whom believed they were bitten by bugs from a fabric shipment.
+Entomologists and others were called in to discover the pathogen, but none was found.

+Kerchoff coordinated the interview of affected and unaffected workers at the factory, and summarized his findings: